August 25, 2017

-Before I get into the thick of my argumentation, I want to guide you into a mindset free of all preconceived notions, and perhaps raise some questions you may have neglected to consider prior to reading this article:
+Before I get into the thick of my argumentation, I want to guide you into a mindset free of preconceived notion by raising some questions you may have neglected to consider prior to reading this article:

 - Why do you think people crave foods that do not benefit them?
-When the totality of the being is in a state of harmony, the body will not incite the mind to consume foods that will prevent it from flourishing.
-We know the body and mind are connected; illness in one front in always reflected within the other.
-Thus, the body is designed to accommodate the mind, and vice versa.
-Processed foods, oily foods, foods high in refined sugars, and dairy products require excess work to assimilate- and often incite inflammation.
-Take them away, heal the body with homeopathy, and the mind does not crave them.
-What made the mind crave them in the first place?
-It is not enough to say humans desire sugary and oily foods because they aid in survival; the body will ask for what benefits it most.
-Whole fats and fruit sugars serve the totality of the being; the body would much rather have them over vanilla cupcakes and french fries.
-Trauma (which can be mental or physical in nature) may have thrown homeostatic mechanisms off in the first place, but certainly a bad gallbladder does not yearn for foods that will only hinder the digestive system further.
-Sure, it may incite the mind to desire fatty foods in earlier stages of the disease process, or to forgo them later on- but what incites the mind to crave foods that will not properly fulfill the body’s needs, those that require excess energy to assimilate?
-Pathogenic overgrowth, which results out of faulty mechanisms within the GI tract.
+When the totality of the being is in a state of harmony, the body will not incite the mind to consume fare that will prevent both from flourishing.
+They are meant to accommodate one another, to rouse optimal fitness via communication (and they will disturb one another if either is compromised).
+Processed foods, oily foods, foods high in refined sugars, and meat and dairy products (some more than others) require excess work to assimilate; they feed our gut predators as a result.
+Take them away, heal the body–from pathogens and gut flora imbalances–with homeopathy, and the mind does not crave them anymore.
+Hence the inquiry: what made the mind crave such undesirable eatables in the first place?
+It is not enough to say humans desire sugary and oily foods because they aid in survival; the body, when apt to, will ask for what benefits it most.
+Whole fats and fruit sugars serve the totality of the being–the body would much rather have them than vanilla cupcakes and french fries.
+Indeed, there is a difference between the two types of cravings.
+Trauma (which can be mental or physical in nature) may have thrown homeostatic mechanisms off in the first place, but certainly a bad gallbladder, the digestive system itself, does not yearn for foods that will only hinder it further.
+The vital force would like to heal.
+Sure, the gallbladder may incite the mind to desire fatty foods in earlier stages of the disease process, or to forgo them later on–but something external to the being must crave those processed edibles that will not “bring it back” to health, what will, in effect, make one’s digestive environment uninhabitable for pathogens to live in (parasites want to live!).

 When Americans get acutely sick with a digestive ailment, most will attribute their symptoms to a “stomach bug”, “the flu”, or “food poisoning”.
-While these conditions certainly exist, and may in fact perpetuate the symptoms they are believed to cause, manifestations of disorder can also be explained by other disturbances to GI tract.
-The invisible force of standardized “knowledge” promotes the idea that parasites only exist in third-world countries; television shows like Monsters Inside Me highlight this exoticism, insinuating that infection presupposes near-death (common gastrointestinal disorders excluded).
-Within this context, humans and their gut invaders cannot coexist without one causing great harm to the other through the deterioration of the affected or the eradication of their dependents; yet, the definition of parasitism necessitates a parasite keep its host alive for nutrition- and in most cases, without detection.
-Acute infection, when left untreated, will turn chronic; in fact, physical disturbances of any kind can affect the body’s ability to maintain homeostasis long-term, through which mental symptoms further oppress the individual that holds them.
-Falsehoods regarding the prevalence of parasites are largely perpetuated by the fact that rarely, rarely if one seeks help for an acute, or even chronic digestive ailment, will parasites be considered as the root cause of their struggle.
-Most are more likely to be labeled with IBS like the other 15% of America (5), and this number does not include those who never go to the doctor to obtain a diagnosis, those who do not realize their digestion functions sub-parly, or people with other gastrointestinal-related disorders that do not fall under the umbrella of IBS.
-Aboutibs.org lists some of these afflictions (affecting people who are equally likely to endure parasitic infection, Candida overgrowth, SIBO, or a combination of the three), increasing the above-mentioned figure to an even greater percentage.
-The stricken may suffer because pathogens have caused their digestive issues, or because these digestive issues magnify the chance of overgrowth.
+While these conditions certainly exist, and may in fact perpetuate the symptoms they are believed to cause, manifestations of disorder can also be explained by other disturbances to the GI tract, disturbances we do not often recognize as options.
+The invisible force of standardized “knowledge” promotes the idea that parasites only exist in Third World countries; television shows like Monsters Inside Me highlight this exoticism, insinuating that infection presupposes near-death (common gastrointestinal disorders excluded).
+Within this context, humans and their gut invaders cannot coexist without one causing great harm to the other through the deterioration of the affected or the eradication of their dependents; and yet, the definition of parasitism necessitates a parasite keep its host alive for nutrition–and in most cases, without detection.
+Acute infection, when left untreated, may turn chronic; in fact, physical disturbances of any kind can affect the body’s ability to maintain homeostasis long-term, through which mental symptoms further oppress the individual that holds them.
+Falsehoods regarding the prevalence of parasites are largely perpetuated by the fact that rarely, rarely if one seeks help for an acute, or even chronic digestive ailment, will parasites be considered the root cause of nir struggle.
+Most are more likely to be labeled with IBS like the other 15% of Americans (5), and this number does not include those who never go to the doctor to obtain a diagnosis, those who do not realize their digestion functions sub-parly, or people with other gastrointestinal-related disorders that do not fall under the umbrella of IBS.
+Aboutibs.org lists some of these afflictions (affecting people who are equally likely to endure parasitic infection, Candida overgrowth, SIBO, or a combination of the three), increasing the abovementioned figure to an even greater percentage.
+The stricken may suffer because pathogens have “caused” their digestive issues, but in reality, it is the vital force that has succumbed to disorder first and foremost, making it susceptible to overgrowth.
 Here are some irregularities of the digestive tract aboutibs.org considers:

 - Celiac Disease